9 StairMaster Benefits, Workouts, and Form Tips

 Stair work elevates heart rate quickly and trains your heart and lungs—helping you hit weekly aerobic targets.
 The American Heart Association recommends 150 minutes/week of moderate or 75 minutes/week of vigorous aerobic activity (or a mix) (AHA guidelines).
 StairMaster sessions can count toward either bucket depending on your effort.

-An illustration of a glowing heart with a person climbing stairs inside, symbolizing cardiovascular conditioning.
+An illustration of a vibrant, healthy heart glowing with a person climbing stairs inside, signifying cardiovascular conditioning and heart health.

 1. VO₂ max improvements (a bigger "engine")